sueswe/my_amc/README.md

 subject of the email fits to a keyword defined in the filter.ini-file.
 It always saves the email (and deletes it on the POP3-Server).
 It's also possible to save attachments and unzip them.
+You can restrict actions in the filter.ini file to emailaddresses, so not every sender is allowed to run every command.

 ## 2) Installation (e.g. Windows Server 2008) ##